 In this advanced computer art course the students will develop digital art that reflect a thorough understanding of the principles of the third dimension.
 The students will explore the third dimension with a critical eye, and will create art that reflects a concrete visual point of view towards the medium.
 A focus will be on having the student produce a body of work that can be incorporated into a professional quality portfolio.
+Offered Spring only.
+Prerequisite: CART 209; ARTS 140 and 141.

 CART 310 Advanced Digital Photography 3 s.h.
 An advanced studio course building on the knowledge gained in CART 210 using digital imaging techniques.
 Students will continue to develop their own creative vision and create a portfolio of exhibition quality prints.
 A focus will be on having the student produce a body of work that can be incorporated into a professional quality portfolio.
+Offered Fall only.
+Prerequisite: CART 210; ARTS 140 and 141.

-Special Topics - Computer Art CART 394 Advanced work in an area of Computer Art not covered by existing courses.
-Emphasis is placed on the integration of creative and Individual student or students in small technical aspects. groups work under the direct supervision of an instructor(s).
-(LA) Prerequisites: SrS, Computer Art major, and permission of instructor.
+CART 394Special Topics - Computer Art2-3 s.h.Advanced work in an area of Computer Art not covered by existing courses.
+Emphasis is placed on the integration of creative and technical aspects.
+Individual student or students in small groups work under the direct supervision of an instructor(s).(LA)Prerequisites: SrS, Computer Art major, and permission of instructor.500 minimum